 Maintaining the Churchill home as the family wished you to see it is a balancing act.
 We want to be able to share the house they loved and the collection of internationally significant items within it, displayed as Lady Churchill intended her home to be seen.
 Whilst doing this we also want to offer museum level care to the objects inside the house, to ensure the house and its contents are there for future generations to experience.

-Whilst Chartwell is open, March to October, the house team arrive in the morning at 8am and are then against the clock to work on cleaning and conservation for the whole house, whilst also getting it open and ready to welcome our visitors.
-Unfortunately, this does mean that day to day, a lot of the deep-cleaning and careful monitoring cannot be managed.
+Whilst Chartwell is open, March to November, the house team arrive in the morning at 8am and are then against the clock to work on cleaning and conservation for the whole house, whilst also getting it open and ready to welcome our visitors.

 Closing the house over winter gives us full, unrestricted access to each of the rooms, allowing us to go through each in the depth and detail that they need.